-- Prepare and present informative reports to parents - Provide opportunities to develop students' understanding by relating their learning to real and work-related examples, recognising that learning takes place outside the school context. - Take responsibility for their own professional development and keep up to date with research and developments in pedagogy and in the subjects they teach. - Share corporate responsibility in the implementation of school policies and procedures. - Set a good example to the pupils they teach in their presentation and their personal conduct. - Evaluate their own teaching critically and use this to improve their own effectiveness.
+- Prepare and present informative reports to parents, both oral and written - Provide opportunities to develop students' understanding by relating their learning to real and work-related examples, recognising that learning takes place outside the school context. - Liaise with agencies responsible for students' welfare Manage Own Performance and Development - Take responsibility for their own professional development and keep up to date with research and developments in pedagogy and in the subjects they teach. - · Share corporate responsibility in the implementation of school policies and procedures. - Set a good example to the pupils they teach in their presentation and their personal conduct. - Evaluate their own teaching critically and use this to improve their own effectiveness.